Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Web Appendix P - Exclusion Field Study

 From the 555 participants of whom we collected all tweets, we removed in line with our restrictions of the Snopes sample, participants who have less than 100 words to extract textual cues meaningfully.
 This leads to the exclusion of 74 participants and a final sample of 481 participants.

 For 171 users gender guesser was not able to predict the gender.
 The algorithm classified these participants as “unknown”.
 For these users, we thus imputed the gender with the gender indicated in the survey.
-Our final sample thus includes 480 participants in total, of which 38 participants have a protected profile.
+Our final sample thus includes 481 participants in total, of which 38 participants have a protected profile.
 The average duration of the survey was 623 seconds (sd = 435, min = 208, max = 4,567).

 Finally, we compare the final sample of Twitter users from our field experiment to the fake-news sharers and the random sample of Twitter users in our Snopes study (see Table \ref{tab:datadescription}).
 Specifically, we compare the two samples' different characteristics accessed from their text (socio-demographics, media followership, fake and act-check outlet followership, and textual cues assessed via LIWC).
-Table \ref{tab:Results_TwitterFieldStudy_Snopes} below demonstrate that there exist differences in terms of demographics between the participants of the field study and the random group, but we find no systematic differences concerning our focal variables - the textual cues extracted from the users' tweets.
-We find that Twitter users in our field experiment tend to be about three years older on average, have a higher propensity to be male, follow fewer Twitter accounts and have fewer friends.
+Table \ref{tab:datadescription} below demonstrates that there exist differences in terms of demographics between the participants of the field study and the random group, but we find no systematic differences concerning our focal variables - the textual cues extracted from the users' tweets.
+We find that Twitter users in our field experiment tend to be about three years older on average, have a higher propensity to be male, and show similar activity on Twitter.
 We find no difference in the followership of fake and fact-news outlets between the survey participants and the random sample.
 Finally, for our key variables the textual cues assessed via LIWC, we replicate the mean differences between the survey participants and the fake-news sharer group which we found between the fake-news sharers and the random sample.